KabirBatra06/Fast-Polynomial-Calculator-Using-Multi-Threading/README.md

 ## GOAL
-Design and implement a polynomial library to support various operations such as addition, multiplication and comparison
+Design and implement a polynomial library to support various operations such as addition, multiplication and comparison.
 Create a fast polynomial multiplication algorithm using Multithreading

 ## CODE EXPLAINATION